View Source AWS.ECS (aws-elixir v1.0.11)

 You can add to or subtract from the number of instantiations of a task

-service by specifying the cluster that the service is running in and a new
+definition in a service by specifying the cluster that the service is running in

 You can attach Amazon EBS volumes to Amazon ECS tasks by configuring the volume when starting or running a task, or when creating or updating a service.
 For more information, see Amazon EBS volumes in the Amazon Elastic Container Service Developer Guide.